-Beagles are medium sized hounds, which stand between 13 and 16 inches high at the shoulder.
+Beagles are medium-sized hounds, which stand between 13 and 16 inches high at the shoulder.
 They were originally bred for hunting hares in packs and today beagles are normally sociable, mischievous, healthy and delightful members of an active family.
 Beagles enjoy company whether it is human, canine or feline and dislike being left on their own.

 A household where the whole family is out from morning to evening is quite unsuitable for a beagle.
 They may be on the small side but they can do a prodigious amount of damage in a short space of time to furniture, floors and curtains.

 A beagle needs a home with a garden, which needs to be fenced with ‘Colditz’ in mind!
 Beagles can dig as well as jump, so five to six-foot-high fencing is recommended.
-They can squeeze through small spaces such as trellis work or wrought iron gates, so you’ll need to make sure you have the right sort of fencing as well as making sure it is high and deep enough.
+They can squeeze through small spaces such as trellis work or wrought iron gates, so you’ll need to make sure you have the right sort of fencing as well as make sure it is high and deep enough.

 Remember that your hound will need to be exercised for at least an hour each day and part of that time should, if possible, be free running in a safe area away from traffic or livestock.
 Never forget that the beagle was bred to hunt, it is instinctive and will show up in its behaviour on walks.